Have you ever struggled with a weighty sense of failure, a belief that no matter what you try, you’ll make the wrong move?

 It’s possible to step out of the cold and into the warmth … the warmth of waiting arms.

 Do you struggle to believe in your own worth?
+What do you do when you feel alone at church?
 Join the conversation in the comments!

 Today’s the day!
 At noon CST, I’ll be contacting the randomly-winner of our survey contest.
 Missed it?
 Don’t worry, the survey form is still open, and I welcome your response.
 I’ll close entries at noon CST tomorrow, Tuesday, July 1.